 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Charter School, liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$2,739,342 at the close of the 2022 fiscal year.
+In the case of the Charter School, liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources as shown in the summary of net position below at the close of the most recent fiscal year.

-A portion of the Charter School's net position, a deficit of \$314,151, reflects its net investment in capital assets (e.g., equipment); less any related debt used to acquire those assets that is still outstanding.
+A portion of the Charter School's net position reflects its net investment in capital assets.
 The Charter School uses these capital assets to provide services to students; consequently, these assets are not available for future spending.
+Similarly, the School has assets restricted for future uses, mainly due to the building company.
+Unrestricted net position carries a balance as shown below.